Degradation-Aware All-in-One Image Restoration via Latent Prior Encoding: Experiments

 \subsection{Setup}

 \paragraph{Dataset and methods.} We evaluated our method under two degradation scenarios: common (non-overlapping) degradations and compound (overlapping) settings.
-For common degradations, we tested on standard tasks/datasets, including dehazing (SOTS \citet{li2018benchmarking}), deraining (Rain100L \citet{fu2017deep}), desnowing (CCD \citet{li2020desnownet}), deblurring \citet{nah2017deep}, deblurring (GoPro \citet{nah2017deep}), denoising (DIV2K \citet{agustsson2017div2k}) with random noise levels ($\sigma \in [0, 50]$) to improve generalization, and LLIE using the LSD dataset \citet{sharif2025illuminatingdarknesslearningenhance}, captured in uncontrolled environments.
-In compound degradation, we employed the CDD dataset \citet{guo2024onerestore}, combining five degradations (e.g., haze+rain, low-light+haze+snow).
+For common degradations, we combined six widely used tasks, including dehazing (SOTS \citep{li2018benchmarking}), deraining with heavy rain (Rain100H \citep{fu2017deep}), desnowing (CCD \citep{li2020desnownet}), real-world deblurring \citep{nah2017deep}, deblurring (GoPro \citep{nah2017deep}), denoising (DIV2K \citep{agustsson2017div2k}) with random noise levels ($\sigma \in [0, 50]$) to improve generalization, and real-world LLIE using the LSD dataset \citep{sharif2025illuminatingdarknesslearningenhance}.
+In compound degradation, we employed the CDD dataset \citep{guo2024onerestore}, combining five degradations (e.g., haze+rain, low-light+haze+snow).
 Subsets like haze+snow and low-light+rain were reserved for testing generalization comparison on unseen degradations.
-Ablation and analysis, we combined four common tasks (denoising, desnowing, deraining, and LLIE) to analyze consistency.
+We also included several real-world out-of-distribution datasets, such as SIDD for noisy images, LSD-U for unseen low-light scenarios, underwater image enhancement datasets, and medical image enhancement and denoising datasets.

-We compared DAIR against transformer-based baseline methods (Uformer \citet{wang2022uformer}, Restormer \citet{zamir2022restormer}), SOTA AIR approaches (ADAIR \citet{cui2024adair}, AIRNet \citet{li2022all}), prompting-based methods (DFPIR \citet{tian2025degradation}, PromptIR \citet{vaishnav2023promptir}), and diffusion-based latent enhancement (DiffUIR \citet{zheng2024selective}).
-Single-task benchmarks included deraining (HDCWNet \citet{zhu2021hdcwnet}, TransWeather \citet{valanarasu2022transweather}), Retinex-based LLIE (RetinexNet \citet{wei2018deep}, Diff-Retinex \citet{yi2023diff}).
+We compared DAIR against transformer-based baseline methods (Uformer \citep{wang2022uformer}, Restormer \citep{zamir2022restormer}), SOTA AIR approaches (ADAIR \citep{cui2024adair}, AIRNet \citep{li2022all}), prompting-based methods (DFPIR \citep{tian2025degradation}, PromptIR \citep{vaishnav2023promptir}), and diffusion-based latent enhancement (DiffUIR \citep{zheng2024selective}).
+Single-task benchmarks included deraining (HDCWNet \citep{zhu2021hdcwnet}, TransWeather \citep{valanarasu2022transweather}), Retinex-based LLIE (RetinexNet \citep{wei2018deep}, Diff-Retinex \citep{yi2023diff}).